indexing-initiative/BmCS/README.md

 For journals that have, in the past, been misindexed and are among those that we have shown to significantly detract from performance, no prediction will be provided.

-In the prediction field, 4 labels are possible:
+In the prediction field, 4 labels are possible
-0: Out-of-scope for indexing
+0: Out-of-scope for indexing.
 1: Not out-of-scope for indexing
 2: Citation is of a publication type that should be reviewed by indexers.
 3: Very certain that the citation is in-scope for indexing.
 This citation should be automatically sent to the indexers.

 ### Command line options: